syseleven/grav-docs-metakube/pages/02.documentation/13.application-best-practices/default.en.md

 ## Deployments

-When creating Deployments, DaemonSets, StatefulSets or CronJobs there are certain settings you should take:
+When creating Deployments, DaemonSets, StatefulSets or CronJobs consider the following:

 ### Docker Images